NomadCode33/Furtado-Associates-Projects/Sumner Boundary Map/README.md

 Disclaimer about the work policy and that I can't take work documents out, but I can still talk about it

+Refer to the documents I took notes on to show the steps that I've done

 ## Optimizations

 fdfdfdfd